 What do you serve with bulgur wheat?

 Use bulgur wheat just like rice!
 Anything you would use rice for you can use bulgur.

 What’s the difference between bulgur and cracked wheat?

 Bulgur is wheat berries that are parboiled, dried then broken into pieces.
 On the other hand, cracked wheat is raw wheat berries broken into pieces.
 Since cracked wheat isn’t cooked, the cooking time will be different.

 Can I just soak the bulgur instead of cooking it?

 Many recipes online say yes, you can.
-I’ve never had luck with this working for me.
-Unless it’s the fine bulgur and I’m using it for tabouli, kibbeh, or some other salad type of food.
-I’m going to call them buff and tell you to cook the grain, it’ll take less time and you’ll have good results.
+This method has never worked for me.
+When it’s the fine bulgur and I’m using it for tabouli, kibbeh, or some other salad type of food, I’ll soak.
+Otherwise, I’m going to call their bluff and tell you to cook the grain, it’ll take less time and you’ll have good results.

 Do you have to rinse the bulgur wheat?

 No. You don’t have to rinse the grain.
-I choose to rinse the grain, based on my personal preference.
+I choose to rinse the grain, as a personal preference.
 You should always sort through the wheat to ensure no debris or stones are in the bulgur.
 I’ve found stones in the wheat before but it doesn’t happen often.
-This should be rule of thumb for any grain-based product.
+This should be a rule of thumb for any grain-based product.